News, news analysis, and commentary on the latest trends in cybersecurity technology.

 Thwarting Identity-Based Attacks and Overprivileged Accounts

-According to Microsoft's Entra ID data, more than 600 million identity attacks occur every day, and 99% of them are password-based.
+According to Microsoft's Entra ID data, more than 600 million identity attacks occur every day, 99% of which are password-based.
 In response, Microsoft has hardened its Windows Hello multifactor authentication capability, which uses biometrics.
 Microsoft has extended Windows Hello support for passkeys.

-Microsoft last week released as part of its latest Windows Insider build, a preview of updates to its implementation of the WebAuthn APIs that will enable plug-in support for passkeys.
+As part of its latest Windows Insider build, last week Microsoft released a preview of updates to its implementation of the WebAuthn APIs that will enable plug-in support for passkeys.
 In the coming months, Microsoft said third-party password managers will work with the native Windows passkey provider using Windows Hello.

 The new Windows release will also aim to reduce attacks resulting from users who have too many privileges and organizations that have insufficient privilege controls, which, according to Microsoft's Digital Defense report, are the cause of 93% of ransomware attacks.

-A new feature called administrate protection will give employees standard user permissions by default "so they can still make Windows systems changes, including app installation, but only when necessary and only after authorizing the change using Windows Hello," Weston said.
+A new feature called "administrator protection" will give employees standard user permissions by default "so they can still make Windows system changes, including app installation, but only when necessary and only after authorizing the change using Windows Hello," Weston said.
 "Admin protection will be incredibly disruptive to attackers, as they no longer have elevated privileges by default, and it will help ensure that employees do not use malware and remain in control of Windows."

-According to Harrington, the new app control approach should help organizations lock down their endpoint.
+According to Forrester's Harrington, the new app control approach should help organizations lock down their endpoints.

 About the Author